Bad Powers

 Restriction: Use only in a game with Bad Powers.

-Super: When a player tells you to do something, you may ignore them.
+Super: When a player tells you to do something, you may ignore them, and do not suffer the penalty.

-TEETOTALER [M:JR:B] MAY NOT PLAY NON-CHALLENGE CARDS Jack Reda (Bad Powers)
+TEETOTALER [M:Warp:B] MAY NOT PLAY NON-CHALLENGE CARDS Jack Reda (Bad Powers)

-You have the power of Moderation.
+You have the weakness of moderation.
 You may never play Reinforcements, Kickers, Edicts or Flares (other than cards which nullify this power).

 History: No amount of peer pressure has ever managed to get the Teetotalers to deny their upbringing and beliefs.
 They feel they can win the old fashioned way.